Liverpool to push ahead with £40m Konate move | Goal.com

 The Reds are ready to meet the release clause in the France U-21 international’s contract, understood to be worth around £40 million ($57m), and expect the 22-year-old to become the club’s first major signing as Jurgen Klopp looks to reshape his squad.

 It comes after a campaign in which Liverpool suffered an unprecedented number of injuries at centre-back, and shows a determination on Klopp’s part not to find himself in a similar situation again.
-Konate, who has made 94 appearances in four seasons with Leipzig, will immediately compete for a first-team spot at Anfield.
+Konate, who has made 94 appearances in four seasons with Leipzig, will immediately compete for a first-team spot at Anfield and is seen as a player with strong potential to become an important player for the 2019-20 Premier League champions.

 How likely is it that the deal will go through?